SafeZone: Overseas travel safety app

 How SafeZone works

-We are committed to your privacy.
-SafeZone does not track your location unless you activate one of the emergency features or voluntarily check-in.
+SafeZone does not track your location unless you press one of the emergency features or voluntarily check-in.
 The University will not use your location information for any purpose other than to support your safety overseas.

-As you only become visible on the system once you have raised an alert or checked in, the app will not drain your mobile phone battery.
+You only become visible on the system once you have raised an alert or checked in, so the app will not drain your mobile phone battery.
 The app's check-in function allows you to let Security Officers know where you are.
-This can be useful if you are working alone, working outside of normal working hours, or are in some other potentially vulnerable situation.
+This can be useful if you are lone working, working outside of normal working hours, or are in a potentially vulnerable situation.

 SafeZone uses push messaging to allow Security Officers to send you important notifications in the case of an emergency or critical incident where you are.